 Our assemblies started in Germany, where Scott and his wife, Ree, went as missionaries from Australia in 1976.
 After three and a half years, the first people were saved, and the work quickly grew.
 Today, the church is based in many countries throughout the world.

 How everything started

 The Bible shows that God prepares us all from the womb (see ISAIAH 44:24) and that He leads and guides those who seek after Him.
-Through the thorough education and disciplined training he received at the Royal Military College, Duntroon, where his father was stationed as a Major in charge of the School of Signals, and the Church of England Boy's Grammar School, both in Canberra, the Lord began to prepare Scott for doing His Work.
-This is one reason why these C.A.I. assemblies are disciplined and orderly, not having anything in common with the looseness and "lawlessness" seen in many of the so-called Charismatic church moves of late.
+The Lord began to prepare Scott for doing His Work by allowing him to go through times of disciplined training and thorough education in his youth.
+This included a period of residing on the grounds of the Royal Military College, Duntroon (where his father was stationed as a Major in charge of the School of Signals) as well as attending the Church of England Boy’s Grammar School whilst living in Canberra for a while.
+This is one reason why these CAI assemblies are disciplined and orderly, not having anything in common with the looseness and "lawlessness" seen in many of the so-called Charismatic church moves of late.